 An HTCondor job “is like money in the bank”.
 After successful submission, HTCondor owns the job, and will run it to completion, even if the submit machine or execute machine crash, and require HTCondor to restart the job elsewhere.

-- An HTCondor pool is horizontally scalable to hundreds of thousands of execute cores and a similar number of jobs.
+An HTCondor pool is horizontally scalable to hundreds of thousands of execute cores running a similar number of running jobs, and an even larger number of idle jobs.
 HTCondor is also scalable down to run an entire pool on a single machine, and many scales between these two extremes.

-- HTCondor can be configured to use strong authentication and encryption between the services on remote machines used to manage jobs.
+HTCondor, by default, uses strong authentication and encryption on the wire.
 The HTCondor worker node scratch directories can be encrypted, so that if a node is stolen or broken into, scratch files are unreadable.